 American acoustic ecologist Gordon Hempton takes us on a sound trip to the first quiet park on Earth, where we can hear the gentle sounds of the Zabalo River, nestled deep in the Amazon rainforest.

 Here is a documentary about Poland's smog problem and the country's efforts to tackle it, directed by Jonathan L. Ramsey and produced by Michał Konopa.

 It was supposed to be a regular day for those living in the Polish capital, Warsaw.
 However, at dawn a whale appeared.
-Watch a trailer of a documentary on the events of that day.
+Watch a trailer for a documentary about the events of that day.
 The online premiere of the film is on 11th December 2020.